Visit Turin: Book your tickets now!

 • Gran Madre di Dio Church: Built in neoclassical style in tribute to Victor Emmanuel I, for his victory over Napoleon in 1814.

-• Monte dei Cappuccini: On the right side of the Gran Madre di Dio church, you can take the road leading to the Monte dei Cappuccini.
-The name of the hill comes from the fact it was given to the Cappuchins by the house of Savoy to build a church and a convent.
+• Monte dei Capuccini: On the right side of the Gran Madre di Dio church, you can take the road leading to the Monte dei Capuccini.
+The name of the hill comes from the fact it was given to the Capuchins by the house of Savoy to build a church and a convent.
 On the top, you will find the most famous view of Turin.

 • Queen’s villa: A great location on a hill overlooking the city and the Po river.
 A stunning place to admire a beautiful view of Turin.